nandagaluh/sql-project/README.md

 # COFFEE SALES PERFORMANCE ANALYSIS

 ## About
 The Coffee Sales Performance Analysis project aims to analyze and evaluate the sales data for a portfolio of coffee products across various locations, customer segments, and time periods.
-By leveraging SQL and data analysis techniques, this project provides insights into the performance of coffee sales, helping stakeholders make data-driven decisions to optimize sales strategies, marketing campaigns, and product offerings.
+By leveraging SQL and data analysis techniques, this project provides insight into the performance of coffee sales, helping stakeholders make data-driven decisions to optimize sales strategies, marketing campaigns, and product offerings.

 ## Objective of The Project
 The main objective of this analysis is to gain a deeper understanding of the sales trends, key drivers of revenue, and the overall performance of the coffee portfolio.
 Specifically.

 ## Methodology
 > The analysis utilizes SQL queries to aggregate and manipulate the data, focusing on the following key metrics and dimensions:
-> 1. **Revenue Analysis :** Calculating total revenue for each product, region, and customer segment by multiplying quantity sold by price, then summing it up.
+> 1. **Total sales Analysis :** Calculating total sales for each product, location, and customer segment by multiplying quantity sold by price, then summing it up.
 > 2. **Growth Trends:** Analyzing sales growth over time (monthly or yearly) to identify upward or downward trends.
 > 3. **Customer Segmentation:** Grouping customers based on type (e.g., regular vs. loyal) and analyzing their impact on sales.
 > 4. **Profitability:** Comparing revenue with product cost to determine the profit margin for each coffee product.